glazed vs unglazed tile

 Glazed porcelain tiles are recognized for their durability and water resistance.
 Made from a more refined clay, these tiles are fired at higher temperatures, resulting in a denser and less porous material that can withstand heavy foot traffic and moisture exposure.
 They are suitable for both walls and floors, with a wide range of design options including marble-look, concrete-look, and wood-look finishes.

-Second, according to the surface glossiness, they can categorized into glossy and matt-glazed tiles.
+Second, according to the surface glossiness, glazed tiles can be categorized into glossy and matt-glazed tiles.

 Glossy glazed tiles